Home

 1. Create template files

-You'll enter a simple Dockerfile that starts with the official Ubuntu image.
-In the editor, enter and save the following text in Dockerfile then exit the editor:
+Enter content into a Dockerfile that starts with the official Ubuntu image.
+In your editor, enter and save the following text in Dockerfile then exit the editor:

 FROM ubuntu